frenck/spook/documentation/integrations/script.md

 <br><br>

-A script in {term}`Home Assistant` is a sequence of actions that are executed when the script is started or called via start using a {term}`service call <service call>`.
+A script in {term}`Home Assistant` is a sequence of actions that are executed when the script is started or called via start using a {term}`action <performing actions>`.
 Scripts are similar to {term}`automations <automation>`, but are not automatically executed when a trigger fires.
 Scripts are a great way to group a sequence of actions together that can be executed on demand and reused in multiple automations.

 Non-working scripts, however, are (just like automations) a source of frustration.
 And sometimes, it can take you a bit to notice there is an issue with a script.
 Spook enhances the script integration of Home Assistant by raising repair issues in case it detects something is wrong with a script.